Funds & Fund Managers

 - Communicating with CySEC on behalf of the client.

-The authorisation process requires comprehensive attention to the documentation submitted to CySEC.
-From the date of submission of a full application package CySEC will approve the application in a time frame of three months.
-It is therefore imperative that prospective Fund managers and/or funds have partnered with an application promoter that is able to deliver tangible results in order to avoid unnecessary and costly delays.
+It is imperative that prospective fund managers and/or funds have partnered with an application promoter that is able to deliver tangible results in order to avoid unnecessary and costly delays.

 Post authorisation: MAP S.Platis can offer ongoing support with respect to Funds’ and Fund Managers’ operational requirements, including but not limited to:

-- Drafting relevant AML policies, Investors’ KYCs and Acceptance Procedures, as well as updates;
+- Drafting relevant anti-money laundering (AML)policies, investors’ Know Your Clients’ (KYCs) processes and Acceptance Procedures, as well as updates;

 - Risk Management Consulting (assessing the Company’s procedures, systems and controls with respect to the Risk Management Function);